MolBIFFM/diana/README.md

 of protein-protein interaction networks are indexed in descending order of the number of proteins they contain, for example `configuration_1.graphml`.

-Results of different statistical analyses are exported as separate TSV files, for example `configuration_gene_ontology.tsv`, `configuration_reactome.tsv`, `configuration_measurement_enrichment.tsv`, and `configuration_measurement_location.tsv`.
+Results of different statistical analyses including accessions of decisive proteins are exported as separate TSV files, for example `configuration_gene_ontology.tsv`, `configuration_reactome.tsv`, `configuration_measurement_enrichment.tsv`, and `configuration_measurement_location.tsv`.